JeanCruzC/schedules/README.md

 ## Limiting Generated Patterns

-Both `load_shift_patterns()` and the internal `generate_shifts_coverage_corrected()`
+`load_shift_patterns()` and the internal `generate_shifts_coverage_corrected()`
-function accept an optional `max_patterns` argument.
-When provided, pattern generation stops once this limit is reached which is useful during testing or when exploring large configuration spaces.
-The latter also supports a `batch_size` option that yields patterns in chunks to keep memory usage in check when exploring huge spaces.
+functions accept an optional `max_patterns` argument.
+When omitted the loader now estimates how many patterns fit in roughly 4&nbsp;GB of the available memory and caps generation automatically.
+Patterns are generated and solved in batches, sorted by a quick heuristic score, so even 50&nbsp;000+ combinations can be handled without exhausting RAM.  `generate_shifts_coverage_corrected()` still honours the `batch_size` option to emit patterns in smaller chunks.

 ## Testing